lbolla/lbolla.info/content/blog/custom-types-postgres-in-python.md

-# Use Postgres advanced types with SQLAlchemy
+# Use Postgres advanced types in Python

 - author: lbolla
 - category: programming
-- tags: postgres, sqlalchemy, python
+- tags: postgres, sqlalchemy, python, psycopg2
 - summary: How to use Postgres types with SQLAlchemy
 - date: 2013-03-06 12:00:00

 ----------------

-Postgres has a lot of useful [builtin data types][1], but only some of them are mapped to Python types when accessing the DB using [SQLAlchemy][2].
+Postgres has a lot of useful [builtin data types][1], but only some of them are mapped to Python types when accessing the DB using [psycopg2][2].

-Extending the support of SQLAlchemy to other types is not straightforward, and involves the following steps:
+Extending the support to other types is not straightforward, and involves the following steps:

    * Create a Python class to store the data, e.g. `class Point`
    * Write a function to convert a `Point` to its SQL string representation,